-For Toscelik, based on the results of the differential pricing analysis, the Department preliminarily finds that 23.37 percent of the value of U.S. sales pass the Cohen's d test, 18 and does not confirm the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.
+For Toscelik, based on the results of the differential pricing analysis, we preliminarily find that 1.08 percent of the value of U.S. sales pass the Cohen's d test,24 and does not confirm the existence of a pattern of prices that differ significantly among purchasers, regions or time periods.
 Thus, the results of the Cohen's d and ratio tests do not support consideration of an alternative to the average-to-average method.
-Accordingly, the Department preliminarily determines to apply the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Toscelik.
+Accordingly, we preliminarily determine to apply the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Toscelik.

-For Borusan, based on the results of the differential pricing analysis, the Department preliminarily finds that 64.52 percent of the value of U.S. sales pass the Cohen's d test, 19 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Furthermore, the Department preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
-Thus, for these preliminary results, the Department is applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for Borusan.
+For Borusan, based on the results of the differential pricing analysis, we preliminarily find that 62.17 percent of the value of U.S. sales pass the Cohen's d test, d test, d and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, we preliminarily determine that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which passed the Cohen's d test and the average-to-average method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for Borusan.